On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid

 \begin{theorem} It holds that $K_{m,n} \in B_{2m-2}^{m}$. \end{theorem} \begin{proof} In order to prove this, it is enough to give a $B_{2m-2}^{m}$-EPG representation of $K_{m,n}$, which can be found in \autoref{fig:KmnInB2mMinus2m}.
 Each vertex of $K_{m,n}$ belonging to the partition class $A$ of size $m$ is represented in the grid by a path consisting of just one horizontal segment.
 Each of the $n$ vertices of the other partition class $B$ is represented in the grid by a staircase with $2m-2$ bends.
 The staircases have pairwise empty intersections. \end{proof}

-This means that for fixed $m$ and varying $n$ both $b(K_{m,n})\leqslant 2m-2$ and $b^m(K_{m,n})\leqslant 2m-2$ hold.
-Hence the upper bound on the number of bends needed for an EPG representation of $K_{m,n}$ with $3\leqslant m \leqslant n$ is the same, namely $2m-2$, no matter whether all kind of bends or only monotonic bends are allowed.
+Note that \autoref{thm:KmnInB2mMinus2} implies that $b^m(G)\leqslant 2m-2$ holds for every graph~$G$ that is an induced subgraph of $K_{m,n}$.
+Furthermore, \autoref{thm:KmnInB2mMinus2} shows that for fixed $m$ and varying $n$, $b(K_{m,n})\leqslant b^m(K_{m,n})\leqslant 2m-2$ holds.
+Hence, the upper bound on the number of bends needed for an EPG representation of $K_{m,n}$ with $3\leqslant m \leqslant n$ is the same, namely $2m-2$, no matter whether all kind of bends or only monotonic bends are allowed.
 This fact is even more surprising if we take into account \autoref{KmnInBkNotInB2kMinus89}, which states the existence of graphs for which the gap between the bend number and the monotonic bend number can be arbitrarily large.

 However, it turns out that the upper bound on $b^m(K_{m,n})$ is already reached for a smaller $n$ than the upper bound on $b(K_{m,n})$.
-In particular the above stated result from~\cite{F} implies that $b(K_{m,n})=2m-2$ for $n \geqslant N_{1}$ for some $N_{1} \in \Theta(m^{4})$.
+In particular, the above stated result from~\cite{F} implies that $b(K_{m,n})=2m-2$ for $n \geqslant N_{1}$ for some $N_{1} \in \Theta(m^{4})$.
 As a consequence of the next result it follows that $b^m(K_{m,n})=2m-2$ for $n \geqslant N_{2}$ already for some $N_{2} \in \Theta(m^{3})$.